K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.7"/>  4.7.
 Setting Information

-**Administrator provides ta function to retreive, register, and modify settings information on the Paas-ta portal.<br>**
+**Administrator menu provides ta function to retreive, register, and modify settings information on the Paas-ta portal.<br>**

 1. Check setting informations used in PaaS-TA Portal.
 ![60]